Handymanalan/Microbial-Dark-Matter-in-Shark-Bay/README.md

 This is the code and analysis for this article.

-Journal Article is: Hon Lun Wong, Fraser I. MacLeod, Richard Allen White III, Brendan P. Burns.
+Journal Article is: Hon Lun Wong, Fraser I. MacLeod, Richard Allen White III, Brendan P. Burns. <br />
 **Uncultured biosphere ‘filling the niche,’ in hypersaline microbial mats**

+**Study**

+Reconstructing genomes of metagenomic assembled genomes from the rare biosphere (MDM) in Shark Bay microbial mats

 **Analysis**